TAMULib/ProjectManagementUI/DEPLOYING.md

 ## Production Deployments

-For **production** deployments, deploy using `docker-compose` via the [Project Management App][app-repo].
+For **production** deployments, deploy using `docker-compose` via the [Project Management App Repo][app-repo].
 This is the recommended method of deployment for production systems.
-Go to the [Project Management App][app-repo] and following the deployment instructions there.
+Go to the [Project Management App Repo][app-repo] and following the deployment instructions there.

-Performing the deployment using the [Project Management App][app-repo] should be something similar to the following:
+Performing the deployment using the [Project Management App Repo][app-repo] should be something similar to the following:
 ```shell
 docker-compose up
 ```